Outdoors

 5. Pebbles

 In spaces where space is a premium but style is key, you can’t go past pebbles.
-Whether you go for gravel, riverstones, limestone or something else, they can be part of an outdoor living area that you want to spend time in while stopping any weeds from coming through.
+Whether you go for gravel, river stones, limestone or something else, they can be part of an outdoor living area that you want to spend time.
+These materials will also stop any weeds from coming through.

 The beauty of gardens is that there are no rules and you can do what works for you.
 Tiles surrounded by shrubs or moss work well, as do pebble paths through overgrown meadows.
 Look around and see what works for you and your garden – you might be surprised.